Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 Full up-to-date warranty terms are available on the manufacturer's website: https://bambulab.com/en/policies/warranty

-Bambu Lab X1 3D printer on a workshop bench with colorful filament spools and intricate 3D-printed models in various designs.
+Bambu Lab X1 3D printer in a workshop setting with colorful printed models displayed alongside, showcasing its precision and capability.

 How much does the Bambu Lab X1 Carbon 3D printer cost?